panyam/blog/content/blog/build-a-static-site-generator/getting-started.md

 3. The site is not yet a valid [`http.HandlerFunc`](https://pkg.go.dev/net/http#HandlerFunc) implementation as it lacks the right methods for this interface.
 We will now implement those.

-In `cmd/site.go`, let us add the method to implement the [`http.HandlerFunc`](https://pkg.go.dev/net/http#HandlerFunc) interface.
+Let us add the method to implement the [`http.HandlerFunc`](https://pkg.go.dev/net/http#HandlerFunc) interface.
 It needs a single function:

 ```go
 func (f HandlerFunc) ServeHTTP(w ResponseWriter, r *Request)